Facilitate the use of ocean satellite data to improve outcomes.

 - Educate and train users about using satellite data and CoastWatch products

-Today, sea surface temperature maps support meteorological weather predictions and also support commercial and recreational activities (e.g., fishing).
-Biologists utilize ocean color radiometry data and derived chlorophyll-a and total suspended matter/turbidity products to identify runoff plumes and blooms and also predict HABs; and sailors and commercial shipping pilots use ocean surface vector winds for safe navigation.
+Today, sea surface temperature, winds, and current products support meteorological weather predictions and also support commercial and recreational activities (e.g., fishing).
+Biologists utilize ocean color radiometry data and derived chlorophyll-a and total suspended matter/turbidity products to identify runoff plumes and blooms and also predict HABs; and sailors and commercial shipping pilots use ocean surface vector winds and current products for safe navigation.
+Find out more here!